Tellusant/docs/eq.md

 ## Special Models

+### Long-term regression without lag effects and timeseries component.
+This is useful for strategic forecasting and cross-sectional analyses.
+Works with pooling.

 <p align="center">
 <img  src="assets/images/tsdelt1.svg" width="500" alt="">
 </p>

+### Long-term regression with timeseries component.
+This is useful for strategic forecasting with a timeseries component.
+It cannot be pooled.

 <p align="center">
 <img  src="assets/images/tsdelt2.svg" width="500" alt="">
 </p>

+### Short-term regression with timeseries component.
+This is a typical ARIMAX or ARMAX case for operational forecasting.

 <p align="center">
 <img  src="assets/images/tsdest1.svg" width="500" alt="">